yantay0/url-shortener/README.md

 ## How does a URL shortener work?
 At a high level, the URL shortener executes the following operations:

-- the server generates a unique short URL for each long URL
+- the server generates a unique short URL for each long URL or user creates own custom one
 - the server encodes the short URL for readability
 - the server persists the short URL in the data store
 - the server redirects the client to the original long URL against the short URL